-How to Design and Plan for a Successful Home Addition
+How to Architect and Plan for a Successful Home Addition Design

 By Mark J. Donovan

-The first step in designing your own home addition plans is to determine why you need the extra space.
+Again, the first step in developing your own home addition design plans is to determine why you need the extra space.

-Once you have mapped out what your home addition needs are, begin to design your home addition by sketching out some floor plans on graph paper.
+Once you have mapped out what your home addition design needs are, begin to architect your home addition by sketching out some floor plans on graph paper.

-The company Chief Architect offers a software package called “Chief Architect Home Designer Suite 10” that is excellent and affordable for designing your own home addition.
+The company Chief Architect offers a software package called “Chief Architect Home Designer Suite 10” that is excellent and affordable for home addition designing.

 It provides all the cross sectional and elevation views and information a contractor would need to quote your home addition project.
 In addition it can help you to estimate the actual home addition costs.

-Once you’ve designed your own home addition plans, and before you provide the plans to any contractors for bidding on, take them to your local building inspector to make sure your home addition meets all local building codes and zoning laws.
+Once you’ve completed your own home addition design plans, and before you provide the plans to any contractors for bidding on, take them to your local building inspector to make sure your home addition meets all local building codes and zoning laws.

 Also discuss with them a construction style loan so that you can pay the contractor while the home addition construction is under way.

-For more help on building a family room addition, see HomeAdditionPlus.com’s Room Addition Bid sheet.
+For more help on home addition designs and building a room addition, see HomeAdditionPlus.com’s Room Addition Bid sheet.
 The Room Addition Bid Sheet will help ensure that your room addition project goes smoothly and is completed on time and budget.

 - Contracting Out Your Own Home Addition